paskalian/WID_LoadLibrary/README.md

 All the function implementations given are my own, they are not guaranteed to represent the exact functionality.

 ### Discord
-If you have further questions you can come to my discord server clicking the above icon.
+If you have further questions you can join my discord server by clicking the above icon.

 # Usage
 Pretty easy, you first include "WID.h" into your source file.
 Then you create a LOADLIBRARY instance with a path given, and that's it.
 Now you can almost see the entire loading process!